wyrnix/nyancatbot.help/README.md

 # 🌈 Nyan Cat Bot

-> A colorful Discord bot that brings ✨fun, moderation, and memes✨ to your community.
+> A colorful Discord bot bringing fun, coins, and moderation to your server!
-> Add joy to your server with Nyan Cat’s rainbow trail! 🐱🌈
+> Catch fish, collect coins, and keep your server safe 🌟🐱

 ---

 ## 🐱 About Me
-Nyan Cat Bot is designed to keep your server safe and fun.
+Nyan Cat Bot is designed to make your server lively and organized.
-It mixes moderation tools with entertainment commands so you can manage your community *and* keep it lively.
+It has fun games for all members and moderation tools for admins.
+Rainbow vibes included 🌈✨

 ---

 ## ⚡ Slash Commands

-### 🎉 Fun Commands
-- `/meow` → Sends a random Nyan Cat gif.
-- `/rainbow` → Drops a rainbow-themed text message.
-- `/nyan-fact` → Get a random fun fact about Nyan Cat.
+### 🧑‍🤝‍🧑 All Members
+- `/fish` → Catch fish and earn coins.
+- `/coins` → Check your current coins balance.
+- `/help` → Shows this help menu.
+- `/leaderboard` → See the top coin holders.
+- `/transfer-coins <user> <amount>` → Send coins to another member.

-### 🔒 Moderation Commands
+### 🔒 Administrators
 - `/ban <user>` → Bans a user from the server.
 - `/kick <user>` → Kicks a user.
-- `/warn <user> <reason>` → Sends a private warning to a user.
+- `/mute <user>` → Mutes a user.

-### ⚙️ Utility Commands
-- `/ping` → Check bot response time.
+- `/get-coins <user>` → Check a user’s coins.
-- `/info` → Shows info about the bot and server.
-- `/help` → Opens this help menu.

----

-## 📜 Detailed Command Descriptions

-### `/meow`
-Brightens the chat by sending a random Nyan Cat gif.

-### `/rainbow`
-Creates a colorful rainbow message for everyone to vibe with.

-### `/nyan-fact`
-Provides a fun Nyan Cat-related fact.

-### `/ban`
-Bans the specified user.
-Use responsibly — Nyan Cat’s claws are sharp!
+- `/clear <number>` → Clear messages from a channel.

 ---